 Eastbourne deserves clean air.

-The air quality monitoring devices we build are called Airrohr, and originate from the Luftdaten project in Germany who shared their full construction manual for free.
+The air quality monitoring devices we build are called Airrohr, and originate from the Sensor Community (formerly Luftdaten) project in Germany who shared their full construction manual for free.

 We try to simplify their process by doing some of the hard work for you such as sourcing the parts and preinstalling the software.